EatsShootsAndLGBTs/Puzzle-Solutions-Archive/README.md

 Welcome to the EatsShootsAndLGBTs Puzzle-Solutions-Archive

-For more information please visit our [website](https://eatsshootsandlgbts.github.io/Puzzle-Solutions-Archive/)
+For more information please visit this repo's [website](https://eatsshootsandlgbts.github.io/Puzzle-Solutions-Archive/)